Skip to main content

 Overview

-The charity and not-for-profit sector offers meaningful career opportunities for graduates who want to make a difference in society.
-Charities work independently of government and business, focusing on public benefit, social causes, and community support rather than profit.
+The charity and not-for-profit sector offers rewarding career opportunities for graduates looking to make a real difference in society.
+Unlike commercial businesses, charities and non-profits focus on social causes, public benefit, and community support rather than profit-making.
+This industry includes a wide range of organisations, such as:

 • Charities & NGOs (Non-Governmental Organisations) – Supporting social, environmental, and humanitarian causes.